Bormet to Coach U.S. Wrestling Junior World Team

 Wrestling Takes on Landscaping Project at Local School

-Sean Bormet is in his sixth overall season as a member of the Michigan wrestling coaching staff and his second as associate head coach.
+Sean Bormet is in his seventh overall season as a member of the Michigan wrestling coaching staff and his third as associate head coach.
 He is in his second stint on the Wolverine staff, returning to his alma mater in the summer of 2011.
 A two-time NCAA All-American and Big Ten champion during his collegiate career (1991-94), Bormet previously spent one season as a Wolverine assistant coach (1999-2000).

-A skilled recruiter, Bormet has contributed to four consecutive top-10 recruiting classes, including the nation's consensus No. 1 class in 2013.
+A skilled recruiter, Bormet has contributed to four top-10 recruiting classes, including the nation's consensus No. 1 class in 2013.

 Bormet is a three-time winner of the Terry McCann Award as the USA Wrestling Freestyle Coach of the Year (2006, '08, '10) and serves on USA Wrestling's Executive Coaches Council.
 He was a member of the coaching staff for three U.S. World Championship Teams (2006, '09, '10) as well as the 2008 Olympic Team and 2010 World Cup Team.
 Among his most decorated post-collegiate wrestlers are 2008 Olympian Andy Hrovat (84 kg), 2009 World silver medalist and 2012 Olympian Jake Herbert (84kg) and 2006 World bronze medalist Donny Pritzlaff (74kg).